emnify/product-docs/docs/quickstart/troubleshooting.md

 ---
-description: Tips and solutions for resolving common issues
+description: Tips and solutions for resolving common issues when setting up your emnify account
+slug: /quickstart-troubleshooting
 ---

 # Troubleshooting

 When you experience issues while connecting your device for the first time, there are several common patterns that can be identified by looking at [**Connected Devices**](https://portal.emnify.com/connected-devices) in the Portal.